-4. If your clients still have the same Salt client ID, delete the minion\id file on each client (FQDN will be used when it is regenerated on client restart):
+4. If your clients still have the same Salt client ID, delete the minion_id file on each client (FQDN is used when it is regenerated on client restart):

+'''

-rm /etc/salt/minion\id
+rm /etc/salt/minion_id

+'''

 5. Delete accepted keys from the onboarding page and the system profile from Uyuni, and restart the client with: